-Your preference for a cross country ski binding mainly depends upon the choice of your ski boots, the type of skiing you prefer, as well as the terrain you will be skiing on.
-It helps immensely if you select the right kind of XC ski bindings for your ski trip.
+Your preference for a XC ski binding mainly depends upon the choice of your ski boots, the type of skiing you prefer, as well as the terrain you will be skiing on.
+It helps immensely if you select the right kind of cross country ski bindings for your ski trip.

-The most popular type of cross country ski binding is considered to be the NNN ski bindings.
+The most popular type of XC ski binding is considered to be the NNN ski bindings.
 This is the reason why it is used in most of the rental skis in ski touring centers.
 Even the SNS-producer Salomon came up with an NNN compatible binding, the Prolink.

 Types and Differences